zerynth/docs/docs/develop/Develop.md

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/7_device_info.png "7_device_info")

-## Warning
+!!! warning
 	Some boards cannot be automatically recognized by Zerynth Studio and need a disambiguation.
 In this case the system asks you to indicate the device type.
 You can always revert this choice by clicking on the “Forget” button.

 Finally, the **Device Pinmap window** provides the pinout of the selected device, along with the hardware features and peripherals available on each pin.
 Thanks to the Device Pinmap window it is also possible to understand how the device embedded peripherals are grouped and/or multiplexed.
 This allows to better understand how to use each specific hardware feature in the Zerynth Python scripts without having hardware conflicts.